Ilan Pappé: Political views and activism

 In August 2015, Pappé was a signatory to a letter criticising The Jewish Chronicles reporting of Jeremy Corbyn's association with alleged antisemites.
 In 2023, he described Israel as committing an "incremental genocide" of the Palestinian people.
 During the Gaza war, Pappé reaffirmed his opposition to Zionism, writing that "this violence is not a new phenomenon," and called for a "de-zionised, liberated and democratic Palestine from the river to the sea."
 He called for the Israeli government to conduct a prisoner exchange in order to release the hostages held by Hamas.
-Pappé's comments following the 7 October Hamas-led attack on Israel in 2023 drew criticism from The Telegraph and parts of the student body at the University of Exeter, namely in stating he had admiration for Hamas militants' courage and ability to take over military bases in Israel and rejected the claim that Hamas is a terrorist organisation, although he condemned the attack.
+Pappé's comments following the October 7 attacks in 2023 drew criticism from The Telegraph and parts of the student body at the University of Exeter, namely in stating he had admiration for Hamas militants' courage and ability to take over military bases in Israel and rejected the claim that Hamas is a terrorist organisation, although he condemned the attack.
 In May 2024, Pappé said he was questioned at Detroit airport for two hours by the Department of Homeland Security, and that his phone was copied.

-In an op-ed to Al-Jazeera on 7 October 2024, Pappé argued that terms like "Iran-backed terrorist group Hamas" or "peace process," commonly used by Western and U.S. media, are misleading.
+In an op-ed to Al-Jazeera on 7 October 2024, Pappé argued that terms like "Iran-backed terrorist group Hamas" or "peace process", commonly used by Western and U.S. media, are misleading.
 He suggested that it is more accurate to speak of "Palestinian resistance" and the "decolonization of Palestine from the river to the sea."
 He mentioned that "mainstream academia and media still refuse to define the Zionist project as a colonial, or as it is referred to more accurately a settler-colonial project", and further contended that the original Zionist vision "of planting a European Jewish state at the heart of the Arab world through the dispossession of the Palestinians was illogical, immoral and impractical from the onset."